 SHOULD WE BOOK MY FLIGHT BEFORE WE BOOK THE TOUR?

 We advise you not to book any flights until you have received an email confirming the tour has at least 10 people (minimum number of people per tour).
 The earlier you book your flight, the cheaper it will be, so we advise not to leave it until the last minute!

 WHAT DATE/TIME SHOULD WE BOOK MY RETURN FLIGHT?

-Once you have paid your deposit, we'll shortly after send you an information booklet via email, with all the information you'll need about the tour.
-We will be having a farewell meal and drinks on day 13, we advise booking flights after midday so you're not too tired of your return home!
+Once you have paid your deposit shortly after you will receive a booklet via email, with all the information you'll need about the tour.
+We will be having a farewell meal and drinks on day 17 so we advise booking flights after midday so you're not too tired of your return home!